carledwards/claude-usage-trmnl/README.md

 **403 from TRMNL webhook**
 Verify your webhook URL in `.env` is correct and includes the full path with your plugin UUID.

+## TRMNL Plugin

+This plugin is available in the TRMNL Recipe Gallery: [Claude Usage → TRMNL](https://trmnl.com/recipes/263932)

 ## License

 MIT